vogelsara/afry-test-client/README.md

 This project is part of my technical recruitment task for AFRY.

+You can visit the app live at https://afry-test.web.app/

 I created 2 separate repositories for the frontend and backend code.
 This is the code for the frontend.
 For simplicity I wrote one single README for both repositories here.
 You can find the repository for the backend code [here](https://github.com/vogelsara/afry-app-functions).

 ## Description of the task